top of page

 What Is It?

-Them: I'd like to know more about form.
-Go on.
+Them: Tell me more about form.

-it, but how do I know how to measure that?
+Them: But how do I know how to measure that?

 Them: I think I understand what you're saying, and will try to match my substance with the proper form.
 I do think however, that you use strange metaphors sometimes.